serokell/blog-posts/typed-th-in-ghc-9/article.md

   { examineCode :: m (TExp a) -- ^ Underlying monadic value
   }
 ```

+The differences between the simplified and real definitions are not important for the understanding of this post, and you may keep the simplified definition in mind while reading through this.

 Thankfully, the untyped TH interface remains mostly unchanged, and the typed TH interface should only need to use `Code` instead of `TExp` to compile again with some helper functions.